nikhil647/Interview-Questions-And-Answers/nextjs.md

 ```
 ***

-**20) What is the purpose of the _app.js file in Next.js?**
+**20) What is the purpose of the Link component in Next.js**
 ```
-The _app.js file is used to wrap the entire application and provides global styles, layout components, and context providers.
-This file is called on every page request and can be used to add common functionality to your application.
+The Link component in Next.js is used for client-side navigation between pages.
+It automatically preloads the linked page in the background, improving the user experience.
+The Link component also handles the active state of the link, adding an active class to the active link.
+It is recommended to use the Link component instead of the anchor (<a>) tag for internal navigation in Next.js applications.
 ```
 ***